marijnh/Eloquent-JavaScript/03_functions.md

 the function body sees its original environment, not the environment in which the call is made.

-In the example, `multiplier` is called, and creates an environment in which its `factor` parameter is bound to 2.
+In the example, `multiplier` is called and creates an environment in which its `factor` parameter is bound to 2.
 The function value it returns, which is stored in `twice`, remembers this environment.
 So when that is called, it multiplies its argument by 2.